 Kregg Hetherington, PhD

-Dr. Kregg Hetherington is a political anthropologist specialized in environmental conflict, economic regulation, the bureaucratic state and international development in Latin America.
-His research focuses on how environmental and economic knowledge becomes politicized during periods of rapid social change, creating divergent forms of expertise.
-This means looking at how institutions authorize some ways of knowing their society over others and how they shift to adapt to new environmental and political conditions.
+Dr. Kregg Hetherington is a political anthropologist specialized in environment and infrastructure, the bureaucratic state and international development in Latin America.
 He has written extensively about how small farmers caught in a sweeping agrarian transition in Paraguay have experienced that country's halting transition to democracy, showing how activists create new ways of thinking and practicing government.
-His recent book, Guerrilla Auditors, is an ethnography of peasant land struggles in Paraguay, and of how rural thinking about property and information come into conflict with bureaucratic reform projects promoted by international experts.
-His current SSHRC-funded research focuses on the way the soybean boom in Latin America's southern cone is transforming how governments understand their role in agriculture.
-In Paraguay, the government of beans has precipitated a struggle over how to control the relationship between humans and plants, reshaping the state in the process.
+His book, Guerrilla Auditors, is an ethnography of peasant land struggles in Paraguay, and of how rural thinking about property and information come into conflict with bureaucratic reform projects promoted by international experts.
+His current research focuses on regulation in the soybean boom in Latin America's southern cone is transforming the relationship between states, plants, people and territory.
+At Concordia he leads a research group on Infrastructure and Environment that brings together scholars working on a variety of intersections between these two key terms, including agrarian and energy transitions.

 Primary research and teaching foci